 Cost of Drinks in Poland

-In terms of drinks, beer is probably what you’ll be drinking the most in Poland.
-It’s popular, it’s cheap, and you can find it everywhere.
-It’s even cheaper from the supermarket too.
-It’d be criminal to miss out on trying some Polish vodka whilst you’re in Poland, but the good news is that’s also super cheap.
+Beer is cheap in Poland, and you can find it everywhere.
+It’s even cheaper from the supermarket too!
+It’d be criminal to miss out on trying some Polish vodka whilst you’re in Poland, but the good news is that’s also very affordable.

 Here are some examples of what I paid for different drinks in Poland: